rubiojr/sake-tasks/README.markdown

 The following sake tasks are installed:

+  sake check:erb                           # Find all .erb or .rhtml files in the current directory tree and report any syntax errors sake check:ruby                          # Find all .rb files in the current directory tree and report any syntax errors sake check:yaml                          # Find all .yml files in the current directory tree and report any syntax errors
 	sake git:analyze:commits:flog_frequent   # Flog the most commonly revised files in the git history sake git:close                           # Delete the current branch and switch back to master sake git:manpages:install                # Install man pages for current git version